dathere/datapusher-plus/README.md

     sudo mv qsvlite /usr/local/bin
     sudo mv qsvdp /usr/local/bin

-Alternatively, if you want to install from source, follow the instructions at https://github.com/jqnatividad/qsv#installation.
+Alternatively, if you want to install qsv from source, follow the instructions [here](https://github.com/jqnatividad/qsv#installation).
 Note that when compiling from source, you may want to look into the [Performance Tuning](https://github.com/jqnatividad/qsv#performance-tuning) section to squeeze even more performance from qsv.